-Crack-arrest behavior under PTS loading conditions has been under investigation at ORNL as a part of the USNRC-sponsored HSST program, and recent experiments associated therewith have involved arrest in a rising $K_I$ field and arrest on the upper shelf.
-Furthermore, the IPTS-program specific-plant probabilistic studies, which included detailed analyses for the Oconee-1, Calvert Cliffs-1 and H. B. Robinson-2 nuclear facilities, have been completed.
-Thus, it is possible and the purpose of this paper to reexamine the role of crack arrest in preventing vessel failure during postulated PTS transients.
+Crack arrest behavior under PTS loading conditions has been under investigation at ORNL as a part of the USNRC-sponsored HSST program, and recent experiments associated therewith have involved arrest in a rising $K_I$ field and arrest on the upper shelf.
+Furthermore, one of the IPTS-program specific-plant (Oconee-1) probabilistic studies has been completed, and two others (Calvert Cliffs and H. B. Robinson) are well under way.
+Thus, it is possible, appropriate, and the purpose of this paper to re-examine the role of crack arrest in preventing vessel failure during postulated PTS transients.
 In doing so, this paper also describes the crack-arrest model that is being used at ORNL for the IPTS studies and reviews relevant crack-arrest data from compact specimens and large test cylinders that indicate the validity of the crack-arrest concept.